bfgfsbdfget/markdown-site/content/blog/about-this-blog.md

 4. Deploy to Netlify

 **Development vs Production:** Use `npm run sync` when testing locally against your dev Convex deployment.
 Use `npm run sync:prod` when deploying content to your live production site.

+**Import external content:** Run `npm run import <url>` to scrape and create local markdown drafts.
+Then sync to dev or prod.
+There is no separate import command for production because import creates local files only.

 Read the [setup guide](/setup-guide) for detailed steps.